Damien Hooper: Early life

 Hooper was raised by his grandmother, Lillian Weribone, in a Dalby Queensland, Australia.
 Hooper began boxing at the age of eleven with older brother Troy Hooper.
 He was in trouble with the law and the local policeman there named Chris Seng had been a pro boxer.
 He ran the police citizens youth club and suggested that Hooper take up boxing.

-Amateur
+Amateur boxing career

 In 2010, he became the first Indigenous Australian to win a junior world title when he won the 75 kg category at the Youth Olympics in Singapore.
 In the same year, he won a silver medal at the Youth World Championships in Baku, Azerbaijan, and was selected in the Australian team for the 2010 Commonwealth Games in New Delhi.
 He was an Australian Institute of Sport boxing scholarship holder.

 The following year, Hooper stepped up a weight division and into open competition.
 He returned to Baku for the 2011 World Amateur Boxing Championships – Light heavyweight 2011 World Amateur Boxing Championships, where he made the quarter finals, being edged out by Julio César La Cruz 13:14 and earned direct qualification for the London Olympics.